 - What better a way to ring in the holiday season than with a refreshing herbal twist on the classic Bloody Mary?
 With this fabulous recipe from Salted Mint, your mix-up of a traditional cocktail favorite will be an unforgettable hit.

 - Cinnamon Rolls with Fresh Blueberry and Thyme

 - Dessert, anyone?
 Heat things up a bit with this sweet and savory cinnamon roll recipe, brought to you by Driscoll’s Farms.
 Add thyme to this timeless dessert recipe to give it a bright, lemony twist.

 - This Pumpkin and Parsley Soup recipe, from Food to Love, is a beautiful way to use the fall-favorite gourd for your festivities.
 With a quick and easy fifteen minute prep-time, this savory soup is the perfect addition to your Thanksgiving spread.
 Bake some fresh sourdough bread to serve alongside this recipe, and you won’t be sorry.

 - Bourbon & Mint Cranberry Sauce

 - Nothing says “Thanksgiving” like a delicious, homemade cranberry sauce!
 This year, try changing up your recipe by throwing in a bit of booze and mint.
-Easy to make, and oh so nostalgic, try out this cranberry sauce recipe by Food & Wine.
+Easy to make, and oh so nostalgic, try out this cranberry sauce recipe by The Bitten Word.
 It’s a game-changer.

 - Mashed Potatoes with Fresh Sage Recipe